-- 3.23 The NPPF mandates that all plans must promote 'a sustainable pattern of development', including improving the environment and mitigating climate change.
+- 3.25 The National Policy Planning Framework (NPPF) mandates that all plans must promote 'a sustainable pattern of development', including improving the environment and mitigating climate change.
 The NPPF also includes an environmental objective, which is to 'protect and enhance our natural, built and historic environment; including making effective use of land, improving biodiversity, using natural resources prudently, minimising waste and pollution, and mitigating and adapting to climate change, including moving to a low carbon economy.'
-Section 14 of the NPPF states that 'the planning system should support the transition to a low carbon future in a changing climate, taking full account of flood risk and coastal change'. - 3.24 According to the Mayor of London, housing and workplaces are responsible for approximately 78% of London's carbon emissions.
-Improving the energy efficiency of all homes by minimising heat loss and maximising air tightness, combined with adequate ventilation, is critical to mitigating and being resilient to climate change. - 3.25 Historic England, in its guidance document Energy Efficiency and Historic Buildings: How to Improve Energy Efficiency (2018), sets out a 'whole building approach' that 'uses an understanding of a building in its context to find balanced solutions that save energy, sustain heritage significance, and maintain a comfortable and healthy indoor environment.' - 3.26 Furthermore, Camden's Clean Air Action Plan 2023-2026 highlights the extent to which construction sites contribute to air pollution, especially by particulates.
-This is one reason why retrofitting of existing buildings in energy-efficient ways can contribute to sustainable building design while directly reducing pollution. - 3.27 The energy hierarchy ("Be Lean, Be Clean, Be Green") prioritises energy efficiency, followed by renewable energy sources and sustainable practices, to minimise environmental impact and promote a cleaner and more sustainable energy system.
+Section 14 of the NPPF states that 'the planning system should support the transition to a low carbon future in a changing climate, taking full account of flood risk and coastal change'. - 3.26 According to the Mayor of London, housing and workplaces are responsible for approximately 78% of London's carbon emissions.
+Improving the energy efficiency of all homes by minimising heat loss and maximising air tightness, combined with adequate ventilation, is critical to mitigating and being resilient to climate change. - 3.27 Historic England, in its guidance document Energy Efficiency and Historic Buildings: How to Improve Energy Efficiency (2018), sets out a 'whole building approach' that 'uses an understanding of a building in its context to find balanced solutions that save energy, sustain heritage significance, and maintain a comfortable and healthy indoor environment.' - 3.28 Furthermore, Camden's Clean Air Action Plan 2023-2026 highlights the extent to which construction sites contributes to air pollution, especially by particulates.
+This is one reason why retrofitting of existing buildings in energy-efficient ways can contribute to sustainable building design while directly reducing pollution. - 3.29 The energy hierarchy ("Be Lean, Be Clean, Be Green") prioritises energy efficiency, followed by renewable energy sources and sustainable practices, to minimise environmental impact and promote a cleaner and more sustainable energy system. - 3.30 Retrofitting measures could include steps to reduce heat loss such as using energy efficient glazing in Conservation Areas or secondary or thermally efficient mono glazing in listed buildings with wooden windows that meet the latest relevant British standard.
+Other measures could include roof and sensitive interior wall insulation and the replacement of fossil fuel burning energy sources with electric power from renewable sources with zero air emissions locally, such as heat pumps.